The United Methodist Church

 The Protocol/Postponement of the 2022 UMC General Conference

-The Commission on the General Conference announced on March 3, 2022, the further postponement of the General Conference until 2024 due to the pandemic and government related obstacles.
+The Commission on the General Conference announced on November 4, 2022 that the 2024 UMC General Conference will be held April 23-May 3, 2024 at the Charlotte Convention Center in Charlotte, NC.
+The 2020 and rescheduled 2021 and 2022 UMC General Conferences were postponed due to pandemic and government related obstacles.
 Postponement of the General Conference has delayed the UMC's decision on the Protocol of Reconciliation & Grace Through Separation.

 There are several items you can read/view for more info: